My cycling fueling guide

 • Cheap, under 9€ a kilo, which means about 0.60€ for the two dates, 5× cheaper than my gels.

-• Need to work out how to clean and carry them.
+• Need to work out how to carry them.

 • Real food.
 Natural.
 No additives, no nothing added.